markfinger/webpack-build/README.md

   // The maximum time that compilation output will be cached for
   cacheTTL: 1000 * 60 * 60 * 24 * 30, // 30 days

-  // The path on hmrRoot that socket connections are made to
+  // The path on `opts.hmrRoot` that socket connections are made to
   hmrPath: '/__webpack_wrapper_hmr__',

   // The socket.io namespace that is used by the generated assets.
 If not
-  // defined, it is set to `'/' + hash`
+  // defined, it is set to `'/' + opts.hash`
   hmrNamespace: null,

   // A console-like object which is written to when the wrapper's state